Lemon dove

-The lemon dove or cinnamon dove (Columba larvata) is a species of bird in the pigeon family Columbidae found in montane forests of sub-Saharan Africa.
-The São Tomé lemon dove is usually treated as a subspecies.
+The lemon dove or cinnamon dove (Aplopelia larvata) is a species of bird in the pigeon family Columbidae found in montane forests of sub-Saharan Africa.
 The lemon dove has a generally brownish-grey plumage with a cinnamon brown breast.
 Males have a greenish-glossed neck and white markings on the head, and females and juveniles are rather more brown and have grey facial markings.
 This dove is a common species, and the International Union for Conservation of Nature has rated its conservation status as being of "least concern".

 Taxonomy

-It differs from the other African pigeons of the genus Columba by its terrestrial habits and the white face and forehead of adult males; it is therefore sometimes separated in the genus Aplopelia.
-Some treat the Gulf of Guinea populations (São Tomé lemon-dove) as a separate species C. simplex (or A. simplex), others as subspecies of C. larvata.
-In the latter case, the species as a whole may be called simply lemon-dove, and if Aplopelia is considered a valid genus it would then be monotypic.
+The lemon dove was previously placed in the genus Columba but it differs from the African pigeons of the genus Columba both genetically and by its terrestrial habits.
+Some treat the Gulf of Guinea populations (São Tomé lemon-dove) as a separate species A. simplex (or C. simplex), others as subspecies of A. larvata.